BlissRoms-x86/platform_vendor_branding/README.md

 # vendor branding profile
-This repo includes the branding and app changes for vendor customization
+This repo includes the vendor customization layer for Bliss-Bass.
+This is used to help with rebranding and app changes for Bliss OS based builds, targeting kiosks and single application use cases

 Some preparation is needed to include apps into the builds.

 ## Features:

  - Supports adding user apps or private apps to be included in the build
- - Supports both arm64-v8a, x86 & x86_64 ABIs through the use of Options
+ - Supports arm64-v8a, x86 & x86_64 ABIs through the use of Options
  - Generates a permissions.xml for including into AOSP based builds
+ - Generates default wallpaper overlays
+ - Generates branded bootanimation based on a single loop of frames
+ - Supports applying separate patchsets on-top of Bliss OS or Bliss OS Go source updates
+ - More to come (let us know what you would like to see)

 ##### Options Usage: